-Airway Distance is the actual distance flown by an aircraft between two points, after deviations required by air traffic control and navigation along established routes.
-The difference between this airway distance and straight line distance can vary significantly, depending on the location, length of the flight, and weather patterns.
+Airway distance is the actual distance flown by aircraft between two points, after deviations required by air traffic control and navigation along established routes.
+The difference between this airway distance and straight line distance can vary significantly depending on the location, length of the flight, and weather patterns.

-Commercial flights are required to file a flight plan with the Federal Aviation Administration, or FAA, so that if there is an emergency, the plane will have back-up landing locations, and so that search and rescue crews can look for the distressed aircraft.
-Flight plans are made to conform to certain ordinances, such as cities with noise limits that do not allow aircraft to fly overhead, or other airports where it is unsafe to fly directly over the airfield because of the risk of mid-air collision.
-Other places that must be avoided are ‘No-Fly Zones,’ where aircraft cannot come within a certain distance from a location, such as the White House, Capitol Building, or military installations.
+Commercial flights are required to file a flight plan with the Federal Aviation Administration (FAA) so that if there is an emergency, the plane will have backup landing locations and so that search and rescue crews can look for the distressed aircraft.
+Flight plans are made to conform to certain ordinances, such as cities with noise limits that do not allow aircraft to fly overhead, or other airports where it is unsafe to fly directly over the airfield because of the risk of a mid-air collision.
+Other places that must be avoided are ‘No-Fly Zones’, where aircraft cannot come within a certain distance of a location, such as the White House, Capitol Building, or military installations.

-Another example of Airway Distance is longer flights spanning a large distance, such as an airliner traveling from New York to Paris, France.
-Instead of going straight along the lines of Latitude to get to France, the airliner will make an arc and actually fly up towards Greenland and then come back down towards Europe.
-This is because the Earth is a sphere, and the Airway Distance moving in an arc is shorter and more efficient than moving in a straight line.
+Another example of airway distance is longer flights spanning a large distance, such as an airliner traveling from New York to Paris, France.
+Instead of going straight along the lines of latitude to get to France, the airliner will make an arc and actually fly up towards Greenland and then come back down towards Europe.
+This is because the Earth is a sphere, and the airway distance between moving in an arc is shorter and more efficient than moving in a straight line.